Ogmore School

 Ogmore Comprehensive school, formerly known as Ogmore Grammar School, was a secondary school located in the Bridgend County Borough in Wales, UK.
 Ogmore Comprehensive School's mottos was “Preparing Pupils for life".

-The school was established in 1972 and covered Year 7 to Year 13, ages 11 to 18 in the UK.
-The school colors were Navy Blue and Red, with coordinating navy blue colored uniforms.
-It closed in 2011.
+The school was established as a comprehensive school in 1972 and covered Year 7 to Year 13, ages 11 to 18.
+The school colours were Navy Blue and Red, with coordinating navy blue colored uniforms.
+It closed in 2011 through merger with a neighbouring school to form Coleg Cymunedol Y Dderwen.